Carnaval (2024 film)

-Carnaval is a 2024 Peruvian documentary film written and directed by Gabriel Tejada and María José Osorio.
+Carnaval is a 2024 Peruvian documentary film written and directed by Gabriel Tejada and José Osorio.
 It reviews the history of the Cajamarca festival from its origins to the present day and whose gastronomy, music and characters unite an entire town.
 It premiered on February 1, 2024, in Cajamarca theaters.

 Synopsis

 Before Lent is Carnival, the time when everyone can do whatever they want.
 This documentary narrated by a generation of carnival-goers along with archival material from 50 years ago, portrays the party full of music, food, drink and color that currently unites an entire town; people who later repent of their sins.

 Production

 Financing

 The film received a financial incentive of S/312,000 soles after winning the 2022 National Documentary Project Competition of the Directorate of Audiovisuals, Phonography and New Media of the Ministry of Culture to begin filming.

 Filming

 Principal photography began on February 10, 2022, and wrapped in early March of the same year in Cajamarca, Peru.